MONKEYBONSAI/assignment/README.md

 * Unit tests can be added by appending them to `/js/script_test.js`
 * At the time of writing, a basic way to export functions and objects is to attach them to the global `monkey` object as seen in `/js/script.js`

+**ESLint for style compliant javascript**

+* change into the root directory of the project
+* Run `npm install`

+This will install some cli tools that are useful for keeping things tidy, namely eslint.
+Most editors will have an eslint plugin, install the appropriate plugin or extension for your editor and fix any inconsistencies.